NellielProject/Nelliel/documentation/development/basic-guidelines.md

  All error codes in core must be listed in `error-reference.md`.

 ## Server-side vs Client-side
-As much functionality as possible should be implemented server-side.
+As much functionality and rendering as possible should be implemented server-side.
 Client-side scripting should only be used for niceties or features that cannot be done fully server-side.
+All primary functions for posting and moderation must continue to work even if a user has disabled scripts.

 ## Core vs Plugins
 Most functionality can be put in the core code base.
 However anything that is:
- - both complex to implement and very niche or opinionated
+ - both complex to implement and opinionated or niche
  - subject to regular changes in implementation
  - reliant on third-party services

- should be considered for implementation via plugin instead of added directly to core.
-This is not a hard rule but is recommended to simplify future maintenance.
+ should be strongly considered for implementation via plugin instead of added directly to core.
+This simplifies maintenance and avoids bloating the code base over time.

 ## AI Code 	Generation
 Current code generation AI (e.g. GitHub Copilot) raises issues with copyright and open source licenses with no practical method of vetting the original context.
-Until these tools become better actors or the legal concerns are reasonably settled, code from broad-sourced generators is prohibited.
+Until these tools become better actors or the mentioned concerns are reasonably settled, code from broad-sourced generators is prohibited.